Ninigi/upsalla/README.md

 # => {"RatingServiceSelectionResponse"=>{"Response"=>{"ResponseStatusCode"=>"1", "ResponseStatusDescription"=>"Success"}, "RatedShipment"=>{"Service"=>{"Code"=>"65"}, ...
 ```

-or just view the "gist" by calling `request.parsed_response` which will ommit the "ResponseCode" etc. and just show the answers "body"
+or just view the "gist" by calling `request.parsed_response` which will omit the "ResponseCode" etc. and just show the answers "body"

 ``` ruby
 request.parsed_response